Home of Hawks Football

 Assistant Coach: Linebackers/Defensive Coordinator

-Prior to coming to Chowan, von Bargen worked for the University of South Florida as a graduate assistant and was later promoted to Assistant Linebacker Coach and Assistant Defensive Line Coach over the course of three seasons with the Bulls.
-Von Bargen was also responsible for all of the weekly offensive opponent breakdowns and scouting reports, the coordination of the team discipline program and recruiting in ten states.
+Prior to coming to Chowan, von Bargen worked for the University of South Florida (Division I) as a graduate assistant and was later promoted to Assistant Linebackers Coach and Assistant Defensive Line Coach over the course of three seasons with the Bulls.
+Von Bargen was also responsible for all of the weekly offensive opponent breakdowns and scouting reports, the coordination of the team discipline program, and recruiting in ten states.

 Prior to South Florida, von Bargen spent two seasons at DIII Trinity College as the Outside Linebackers Coach and Assistant Coordinator for Special Teams.
 Von Bargen helped the Bantams lead the nation in rush defense (2010 & 2011), total defense (2011) and scoring defense (2011).